-International Baccalaureate Middle Years and Diploma Programme (IB MYP and DP)
+International Baccalaureate Middle Years, Diploma, and Career-related Programme (IB MYP, DP, and CP)

 Annapolis, Meade, and Old Mill high schools offer the IB Program for students aspiring to become competitive and innovative leaders in their area of study or interest including science, mathematics, liberal arts, technology, visual and performing arts, and language.
 IB students engage in creative and innovative problem solving by taking an active role in their local and global communities and connecting their education with the world around them.
 Through the internationally recognized IB program, known for its academic breadth and depth, students will learn to prepare for success in post-secondary education and as 21st century visionary frontrunners.
-The IB MYP prepares students in grades 9 and 10 for the IB DP in grades 11 and 12.
-Students who successfully complete the requirements of the